 To know your customers in depth, we can talk about how to get to know them more in three stages.

-It is the first contact and the most important.
-Your client books his/her stay in your hotel, gives his/her first data, preferences, etc. It is a delicate stage; although the purchase has been done, the possibility of cancellation of the reservation may exist if the appropriate treatment is not given to the client.
+It is the first contact and the most important one.
+Your client books his/her stay in your hotel, gives his/her first data, preferences, and soon.
+It is a delicate stage; although the purchase has been done, the possibility of cancelling the reservation may exist if the appropriate treatment is not given to the client.

 How can you get a valuable first source of information?
 Through this initial data.
-For example, if your guest is a parent, if your guest plays sports, if he/she uses the Internet very frequently in his/her day-to-day life, etc.
+For example, if your guest is a parent, if your guest plays sports, if he/she uses the Internet very frequently in his/her day-to-day life, among other posibilties.

-The guests of the boutique hotel like to know that their opinion is valued; Of course, among their different thoughts, they are thinking about whether their opinion is being helpful for the improvement of the establishment.
+The guests of the boutique hotel like to know that their opinion is valued; obviously, among their different thoughts, they are thinking about if their opinion is being helpful for the improvement of the establishment.

 The hardest work is already done.
 However, contacting with the client after their experience is just as important as the efforts made during their visit.

-It is time to introduce email marketing, that classic and effective tool that loyalty to the customer, in addition to reaching guests directly.
-The key, of course, is to resume contact with the customer non-invasively.
+It is time to introduce email marketing, that classic and effective tool that provides loyalty to the customer, apart from reaching guests directly.
+The key, is to resume contact with the customer non-invasively.

-After having analyzed the preferences of your customers, you will surely have clearer who comes to visit your hotel.
-Whether or not the guest is passionate about art, the human being always appreciates waking up surrounded by beauty.
+After having analysed the preferences of your customers, you will surely know who comes to visit your hotel.
+Whether the guest is passionate about arts or not, the human being always appreciates waking up surrounded by beauty.